aredev/ir-data-mining/README.md

     * Install nltk using PyPi (`pip install nltk`)
     * Ignore any messages from PyCharm stating that the requirement (nltk >= 3.2.5) is not fulfilled.

-* November 24th: Download the papers.csv file from [here]() needed for the indexation.
-This version has more abstracts than the original one.
+* November 26th: Download the latest sqlite database from [here](https://mega.nz/#!JaZwlapR!ykH23jX7HCfOqvJbQrJo3Py69DvtyurX7lDHqp6ewCI), with more abstracts than ever.

-* November 24th: Download the latest sqlite database from [here](https://mega.nz/#!hWBCia5C!Ml6Y4pX1IcPvl3v_mBk2QW48gK2j5Zk2YuuYNASQ49Q) including topics and new paper suggestions.
+~~* November 24th: Download the latest sqlite database from [here](https://mega.nz/#!hWBCia5C!Ml6Y4pX1IcPvl3v_mBk2QW48gK2j5Zk2YuuYNASQ49Q) including topics and new paper suggestions.~~

 ~~* November 16th: Download the latest sqlite database from [here](https://mega.nz/#!8PASFDyL!zPVhfNUf2x22b6meYRDqJj97bDmFc_D7JyKE8fyOsyc) with updated author suggestions from Bart and paper to author suggestions by Matthias.~~